 For maps of the entire South Rim and individual sections, see this link:

-The National Park has facilities on the North Rim and South Rim; 10 miles opposite each other as the crow flies.
-They are 220 miles/354 kms (about 5 hours) apart by car, and both have the same astonishing scenery but which one you might choose may depend on other parks or cities on your itinerary and/or how you intend to get there.
-Here are some details which may help you make your decision:
+Grand Canyon National Park has facilities on the North and South Rims: 10 miles opposite each other as the crow flies.
+They are 220 miles/354 kms (about 5 hours) apart by car and both have the same astonishing scenery.
+Which one you choose may depend on other parks/cities on your itinerary and/or how you intend to get there.
+Here are some details which may help you make the decision:

-This is the larger and busier of two park centers with the most variety of accommodations, visitor facilities, availability of escorted air and bus tours from regional cities, and public transit options for access.
-Many additional accommodations are available at nearby Tusayan.
-It sits at 7000 ft. elevation, and is open 365 days a year.
+This is the larger and busier of two park centers and has the largest variety of accommodations, visitor facilities, availability of escorted air and bus tours from regional cities and public transit options for access.
+Additional accommodations are available at nearby Tusayan and Cameron.
+It sits at 7000 ft. elevation and is open 365 days a year.
 Driving distances from some major western U.S. cities are as follows:

 Las Vegas: 278 miles/447 kms

 Phoenix: 231 miles/372 kms

 Denver: 859 miles/1382 kms